"It's going to be ok, Charlie. We've been talking about this for weeks, remember? You're going to have fun and make lots of friends."

 "My name is Ms. Cantrell.
 I'll be your son's teacher this year.
 Is this big guy him?
 What's your name?"

-"That's ok.
-I'll get to his name later.
-Can I get yours for now?"
+"That's good.
+I'll get to know him and his name better once class starts.
+Can I get yours, too?"

 "Oh.
 Sure.
 My name is Michael.
 Michael Gibbs."